pvdrz/librarian/README.md

 - Librarian keeps an index with all your documents' metadata at `~/.library/index.json`.

-- When you store a document using `lbr store`, the file is copied to the `~/.library` folder and the metadata is added to the index file.
+- When you store a document using `lbr add`, the file is copied to the `~/.library` folder and the metadata is added to the index file.
 Each document is indexed using the hash of the file.
 Additionally you can provide the ISBN of the document if it has one and Librarian will try to recover its